 Emergency Lighting and Exit Signs

-Regular maintenance of fire protection systems is crucial for their effective operation.
-It ensures all components, from alarms to extinguishers, are functional and ready to activate in an emergency.
-Scheduled inspections and testing can identify potential issues before they become hazardous.
+Regular maintenance of fire protection systems is what separates a building that’s genuinely protected from one that just looks protected on paper.
+It ensures all components — from alarms to extinguishers — are functional and ready to activate when needed.
+Scheduled inspections and testing catch problems before they become dangerous.

 Inspection Schedules

-- Annually: Comprehensive testing and maintenance of all fire protection systems, including updating compliance with current safety regulations.
+- Annually: Full testing and maintenance of all fire protection systems, including updating compliance with current safety regulations.
+This is the big one — and it’s not cheap, but neither is a building fire.

 Residential Buildings